surbhii25/hello-world/README.md

 My first repository!

 Hello Humans and Bots!
 My name is Surbhi.
-This is my first experience with GitHub.
+This is my first GitHub Repository.
 I am a Machine Learning Enthusiast.